 I’ve been dating someone for about a month now, and I’m wondering when is the right time to have the relationship talk?
-I want to know where this is going for him, because I don’t want to keep seeing him if he’s not looking to turn this into a commitment.
-On the other hand I don’t want to scare him away by coming across as too needy or serious, especially if he’s still trying to decide.
-Or maybe he does already see this as a relationship, but he hasn’t formally said so yet.
+I want to know where this is going… I don’t want to keep seeing him if he’s not looking to turn this into a commitment.
+On the other hand I don’t want to scare him away by coming across as needy or too serious too early.
+Or maybe he does already see this as a relationship, but he hasn’t said so yet.
 I don’t know.
 It’s confusing!

 Should I bring up that I want a relationship?
-Or just see if he decides this is what he’s looking for and brings up the topic of exclusivity first?
+Or just wait for him to bring it up first?

-When it comes to starting any relationship (whether it’s romantic, a work relationship, or even friendships) my advice is to always start off by modeling the tone you’re looking for long term – which should be open and honest about who you are and what you want from life.
+When it comes to starting any relationship (romantic, a work relationship, or even friendships) my advice is to always start off by modeling the tone you’re looking for in the long run – open and honest about who you are and what you want from life.

 This is important to remember when you’re out there looking for the love of your life.
 I often say fear is the most expensive emotion you’ll ever have, and when it comes to dating one of the big costs of fear is the time you’ll lose.
 If you’re too afraid to speak your mind you end up staying in the wrong relationships for too long.
-And when you’re tied up with who you’ll realize is Mr. Wrong you miss opportunities to find someone who’s on the same page as you.
+And when you’re tied up with who you’ll realize is Mr. Wrong you miss opportunities to find someone who’s actually on the same page as you.
 Ladies, lay your intent out right from the start, I promise you won’t lose out.

 We all go through phases in life when it comes to relationships.
-Sometimes we just want some no-strings-attached fun, and sometimes we’re past that phase and are looking for someone to settle down with, buy a home with, and start a family with.
-Those are two distinct and very different mindsets, but when it comes to looking for someone to share either of those our behaviours look very much the same.
+Sometimes we just want some no-strings-attached fun fun, and sometimes we’re past that phase and looking for someone to settle down, buy a home, and start a family with.
+Those are two distinct and very different mindsets, but when it comes to finding someone to share either of those phases our behaviours look very much the same.
 Meet someone we’d like to get together with, and see if it works out.

-But the burning question is, are they on the same page?
-My question to you is, why guess?
+The burning question is, are they on the same page?
+My question back to you is, why guess?

-To answer your question, have the conversation the next time you see him.
-If you “scare him away” ask yourself what exactly did you scare off?
-Someone who wasn’t looking for the type of relationship you were?
-Someone who didn’t feel he found enough compatible traits and values to pursue anything more serious than a casual fling?
-If that’s the case, aren’t you better off not being tied down to this guy, so you can find a man who’s looking towards the future the same way you are and sees you in his plans?
+Here’s my advice; have the conversation the next time you see him.
+If you “scare him away” ask yourself, what exactly did you scare off?
+Someone who wasn’t looking for the type of relationship you are?
+Someone who didn’t feel he saw enough compatible traits and values to pursue anything more than a casual fling?
+If that’s the case aren’t you better off not being tied down to this guy?
+So you can find a man who’s looking towards the future the same way you are, and sees you in his plans?

-But if he’s already made up his mind about what you mean to him, it’s best to find out sooner rather than later.
+Look, if he’s already made up his mind about what you mean to him it’s best to find out sooner rather than later.
 Remember, knowledge is power.
-Know what’s on his mind, so you have the power to make decisions that are right for you.
+Know what’s on his mind so you have the power to make the decisions that are right for you.

-Going forward, have the conversation within the first couple of dates, and definitely have it before kissing.
+Have that conversation within the first couple of dates, and definitely have it before kissing.
 Why before kissing?
-Because for most of us women kissing is very bonding, and if we’re not clear about who this guy is and what he wants it can create a lot of confusion.
+Because for (most of us) women kissing is very bonding, and if we’re not clear about who this guy is and what he wants with us, kissing creates a lot of confusion.

 The rush of chemicals released when we kiss imitate drugs like Meth and Ecstasy in our brains, and we feel so warm and fuzzy and excited it’s hard to separate these induced feelings from reality.
-Are you falling for this guy because you know enough about him to really be falling for your shared values and his amazing personality?
+Are you falling for this guy because you know enough about him to really be falling for shared values and awesomeness?
 Or are you being swept along by your body’s flush of warm tingling happy biological responses to touch?

-If you haven’t taken the time to get to know each other before that first kiss takes place and haven’t straight up asked where he is in his search for love no wonder you’re confused.
+If you haven’t taken the time to get to know each other before that first kiss takes place, and haven’t straight up asked where he is in his search for love no wonder you’re confused.
 And confusion sucks, doesn’t it?
-It can absolutely paralyze you, because you’re afraid that one step in the wrong direction can blow over the delicate house of cards you’re describing to me.
+It can paralyze, because you’re afraid one step in the wrong direction will blow up the delicate house of cards you’re describing to me.

 So start your dates off on the right foot.
 Lay out your desires without demanding he meet them.
-You’re just letting him know what you’re looking for, and giving him the freedom to choose whether he wants to figure this out with you.
+You’re just letting him know what you’re looking for, then giving him the freedom to choose.
 If he’s looking for something serious he’ll appreciate meeting a woman who’s honest about herself, and if he’s not he’ll move on and leave you free to find a man who’s already on the same page.

 So how do you have that conversation?
 Simple.
 Here’s your script:

-What this conversation does is tie your behaviours with your intent.
-Listen, if all you want is fun with no intent for a long term relationship then by all means go have fun!
+What all this does is tie your behaviours with your intent.
+Listen, if all you want is fun fun with no intent for a long term relationship right now then go have fun!
 I seriously have absolutely nothing against that.
-But if what you want is a committed relationship and you’re wondering if this might be the one, then not kissing for three months means guys who say they want commitment but really don’t move on, while men who are looking for a relationship and think you’ve got potential appreciate the time you give them to gain clarity about their compatibility checklist, too.
+But if what you want is a committed relationship and you’re wondering if this might be the one, then not kissing for three months means guys who say they want commitment but really don’t mean it move on, while men who are looking for a relationship and think you’ve got potential appreciate the time to gain clarity about their compatibility checklist, too.
 See, it goes both ways…

 Yes, they’ll protest.
-“I can’t wait three months for a kiss!” they’ll say.
-So let them know, they don’t have to!
-But you’re waiting to know someone before kissing them, because you don’t want to make mistakes and waste time.
+“I can’t wait three months for a kiss!”
+So let them know, “That’s okay!
+You don’t have to!
+But I’m waiting to know someone before kissing them, because I don’t want to make mistakes and waste time.
 I’m not telling you what to do… I’m just letting you know what I’m doing.”
 Then, let the sunshine glint off your beautiful smile like diamond sparkles off a lake.

 Actions are what show true intention, not words.
-So if your actions say “I’m not playing around” and he stays, his actions are clearly showing HIS intent.
-And this is how you avoid confusion when it comes to dating.
+So if your actions say “I’m not playing around” and he stays, his actions are clearly showing HIS intent too.
+And this is how you avoid confusion when it comes to dating!